DanialArab/my_AWS_ML_Specialty_Exam/README.md

 The attached ML storage volumes are encrypted with the specified key.
 You can specify an output Amazon S3 bucket for training jobs that is also encrypted with a key managed with AWS KMS, and pass in the KMS key ID for storing the model artifacts in that output S3 bucket.

+##### There are two ways to use AWS KMS with Amazon S3

+You can protect data at rest in Amazon S3 by using three different modes of server-side encryption:
++ SSE-KMS: requires that AWS manage the data key, but you manage the customer master key in AWS KMS
++ SSE-C: requires that you manage the encryption key
++ SSE-S3: requires Amazon S3 to manage the data and master encryption keys

 ## References: